girlrilaz/my_project_builder/src/skeleton/README.md

 ## 6. Run the Model Suite

-To run the model trainin on full dataset, use this:
+To run the model training on full dataset, use this:

 ```
 python -m main full